pouryaghazizadeh/Hacker-NewsAPI-react/react-project/README.md

 It correctly bundles React in production mode and optimizes the build for the best performance.

 # run app
-pleas go to folder react-project with:
+please go to folder react-project with:
 ```bash
 cd react-project
 ```